 A decision not to grant a waiver of training cannot be appealed.

-The duration of training may be reduced following an approved leave of absence on a recommendation by the Program Director with final approval by the Associate Dean, Postgraduate Medical Education, and College of Family Physicians of Canada (CFPC) or the Royal College of Physicians and Surgeons of Canada (RCPSC).
+The duration of training may be reduced following an approved leave of absence on a recommendation by the Program Director with final approval by the Associate Dean, Postgraduate Medical Education.
 Before recommending a waiver of training the Program Director must be satisfied that the Resident will achieve a minimum level of competence by the end of the final year of training.

 The maximum length of a waiver of training for Residents in Family Medicine residency training programs will be four weeks.
 Family Medicine Residents registered in enhanced skills programs of one year or less in duration must complete the entire duration of training.